YGWhatsNew/YGWhatsNew.github.io/content/basesize.md

 {{< figure src="images/SW2.jpg" class="img-fluid">}}

-The Low Base Size Warning, where derived values (%, Index) appear in gray when the sample falls below 100, also now extends into exports but only from the Analyze and Multi-tables views (the Profiles view is not included).
+The Low Base Size Warning, where derived values (%, Index) appear in grey when the sample falls below 100, also now extends into exports but only from the Analyze and Multi-tables views (the Profiles view is not included).

 Below is a partial screenshot illustrating what you will see when you are working in an Excel export.